Boiler Kettling Noise: Is it Dangerous? What Causes Kettling In a Boiler?

-Here are some possible fixes and their costs:
+Here are some possible fixes for boiler kettling, and their costs:

 While limescale and sludge may set up camp anywhere in the pipework, their accretion in the heat exchanger can be a direct cause of kettling.
 A Gas Safe engineer can scrub the exchanger, or clean it with a descaling agent.
 These chemicals are typically acid-based and will remove both limescale and magnetite.

 If your boiler’s as old as the house you’re occupying, chances are that a cleanup may not be sufficient.
 Due to wear and tear, the part may be cracked.
 If that’s the case, you will need a replacement heat exchanger for your boiler; depending on the make and model, these devices can set you back in the range of £350-600 – and repairs may not be much cheaper.